ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 ##### 1.1.5 Different Aspects of Data

 ###### Formats of Data
-- Structure data
+- Structured data
 - Unstructured data
 - Semi-structured data

 ###### Scope of Data
-- Comprehensive
-- Sample
+- Comprehensive: have access to all the data
+- Sample: only a portion is available or feasible

 ###### Biases in Data
-- Omission
+- Bias in data: over or under-representation of a sub-population, may not be intentional
+- Omission: using arguements from only one side
-- Source selection
+- Source selection: including more authoritative sources from one side
-- Story selection
+- Story selection: sharing stories that agree with one side
+- Placement: unimportant stories gets important placement in reputed media platforms
+- Labelling: labeled on one side or missing labels on other side
+- Spin: stories providing only one interpretation of an event

+##### 1.1.6 Data Usage
+- Scientific research
+- Business Management
+- Finance
+- Governance

+##### 1.1.7 Data Analysis
+- Data requirements
+- Data collection
+- Data processing
+- Data cleaning
-- Placement
+- Exploratory data analysis
-- Labelling
+- Data product
-- Spin
+- Communication

 #### 1.2 IT/Programming Concepts
-Topics Covered: Technology, Information Technology, Data Structures and Algorithms, Data Processing and Storage, Databases, Data Warehouses, ETL/ELT, Streaming and Batch Data
+Topics Covered: Technology, Information Technology, Data Structures and Algorithms, Data Processing and Storage, Data Models, Operational & Analytical Data, Databases, Data Warehouses, Streaming and Batch Data, ETL/ELT

 #### 1.3 AI Concepts
 Topics Covered: Intelligence, Intelligent Agents, Applications (Web Search, Recommendation Systems, Self-driving Cars, Strategic Games), Aspects of AI (Search, Knowledge, Uncertainty, Optimization, Learning, Neural Networks, Language), Strong and Weak AI